merchisdk/sdk/docs/_typescript/types.md

   the constructor attached to the merchi object.
 The types, however, are imported from the 'entities' directory.
 The following example demonstrates:

-  Never try to directly instanciate the imported types, always go through the merchi object.
+  Never try to directly instantiate the imported types, always go through the merchi object.
   {: .error }
 left_code_blocks:
   - code_block: |-